Last updated on March 9th, 2022

 In front of you will be a large covered building that used to be home to the largest market in town until it was closed in the 1970s.
 Instead of being demolished, it was excavated to reveal dozens of historical Catalan structures dating all the way back to the 18th century.
 It’s totally free to get in and totally worth it.
 Walk around the rim and be amazed at what was uncovered.

 We were pretty much done exploring La Ribera and would head back towards the main cathedral via tranquil Sant Pere.
-It’s a laid back walk via quiet streets, more squares with bars and cafes and a few notable mentions.
+It’s a laid-back walk via quiet streets, more squares with bars and cafes, and a few notable mentions.

 If you’re still looking for a place to eat, you might want to check out Bar del Convent.
 Housed in an old convent as its name suggests, it looked super cool and also right next to the chocolate museum so that could come in handy.
-Another cool spot is Placa de Sant Pere with its strange looking iron water fountain that still works even today.
+Another cool spot is Placa de Sant Pere with its strange-looking iron water fountain that still works even today.

-Back in the center of the Gothic Quarter, it was already past 5pm and time to for another authentic local delight – hot chocolate at Granja Dulcinea, right next to the basilica with the massive glass window.
+Back in the center of the Gothic Quarter, it was already past 5 pm and time for another authentic local delight – hot chocolate at Granja Dulcinea, right next to the basilica with the massive glass window.
 We struck out earlier as they closed for siesta so our timing was perfect for the second shift.
 If you come here, you must taste the thick hot chocolate along with a few churros on the side.

 We headed back towards Placa Catalunya via Av. del Portal de L’Angel which is great for shopping and is much less crowded than La Rambla.
 You’ll find your big Spanish brands as well as cool little shops.
 That said, Barcelona’s streets are packed on a Saturday afternoon with shoppers and tourists but what can you do – they have a very good reason to be out.